joshlay/zfs_dkms/README.md

 ### Package not found (Fedora)

-DNF may fail to find the relevant packages _on Fedora_ when the kernel is not supported by _ZFS._ Previously-installed kernels, or LTS _[from third-parties/COPR]_ may be advisable until the latest _'stable'_ is supported.
+DNF may fail to find packages _on Fedora_ when the kernel is not supported by _ZFS._ Previously-installed kernels, or LTS _[from third-parties/[COPR](https://copr.fedorainfracloud.org/)]_, may be advisable until the latest _'stable'_ is supported.

 ## License